 Access to the drop off location is at the front gate entrance into Pinewood Bowl Theater.

 Listening devices are not available at Pinewood Bowl Theater.

 Pinewood Bowl Theater is pleased to provide sign language interpretation for guests with hearing disabilities.
 Requests for this service must be received no less than two weeks prior to the event and be approved by the performer.
-For details, please call the Pinnacle Bank Arena Ticket Office at (402) 904-5600 or email email@example.com no less than two weeks prior to event to purchase your tickets.
+For details, please call Olivia Fowler at 402.904.5641 or email email@example.com no less than two weeks prior to an event to purchase your tickets.

 If you have a complaint or concern regarding special accommodations, please contact the City’s Ombudsman/Title VI-ADA Co-Coordinator at the Mayor’s office or click here to fill out online complaint form.